 Wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

-Your foundation walls are bowing, buckling or are showing signs of inward movement.
+If your foundation walls are bowing, buckling or are showing signs of inward movement, repair work is a necessity.
+These symptoms are a sign of weakening walls and potentially serious damage.

 Foundation walls move inward primarily due to expansive soils and hydrostatic pressure on the walls from outside.
 However, foundation walls may also crack due to many other outside causes, including foundation settlement.
 Our foundation experts will accurately identify the cause of your home's foundation problems.